 Jahan is among 2 million Farsi speakers finding on-air fellowship through the Christian television programs on the SAT-7 network.
 “When viewers hear these stories, we really believe they will be inspired and encouraged,” explains Reza Jafari, a Presenter of Signal.
 “They may feel all alone and very isolated, but then they will know that there are other people just like them, going through similar situations.”

 Producer and Director Petros Mohseni reveals the driving inspiration for Signal, “We want to share the everyday stories of Persian people and how their lives are being transformed by Jesus.
 We want our viewers, especially those who are isolated, to feel connected to a community who can encourage and support them.
 As Persian-speaking believers, we may be scattered all over the globe, but we are one!”

-*Names and photos have been changed for security.
-Photo has been edited.
+*Caller name, photo and voice changed for security.
 Photo credit: John Zada